Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 5 - Nathan Nalla

 Founder of inclusive workplace consultancy Be the Riot, Nathan is all about disrupting traditional culture and providing practical steps towards a better, more inclusive world of work.
-Watch this on demand virtual event from earlier in the year to hear more about his vision for the future of inclusive work.

 6 - Sukhvinder Pabial